There is currently one provider of electric services on each island that supplies power to homes and businesses.

 Your Electric Bill

 You must pay your electric bill in a timely fashion in order to receive continuous electric service.
 The basic form of your electric bill will contain common elements regardless of which company provides your electric service.
+See a sample bill from Hawaiian Electric below.

 Having a solid understanding of the items on your bill can be an important first step to becoming an empowered energy consumer.